-Objectives: 1 able to end of the basic material, you should be use simple terminology to describe the in Mauritania or in the U.S. 2. be able ou learn the Additional Material, you should to use some more common adjectives to de- legrees or variations in weather conditions.
+Objectives 1 Objectives: 1 At the end of the basic material, you should be able to use simple terminology to describe the weather in Mauritania or in the U.S. 2. be able ou learn the Additional Material, you should to use some more common adjectives to de- degrees or variations in weather conditions.
 Translation of Basic Material: Ray: It's very hot today.
 What's the weather like in the winter?
 Hassan: It's not hot like today, there are clouds and dust.
 Ray: In my country, there is a big difference between winter and summer.
 Hassan: Is it cold?
 Ray.
 Yes, and there's a lot of rain.
 Activities and Suggestions: 1.
-Men with norize the dialogue and practice reciting it h a friend.
+Mer with norize the dialogue and practice reciting it h a friend.
 2. Cha wor ange the setting to a different part of the